Overview of Cloud Policy service for Microsoft 365

 Policy settings retrieved from Cloud Policy are stored in the Windows registry under HKEY_CURRENT_USER\Software\Policies\Microsoft\Cloud\Office\16.0.
 This key is overwritten each time a new set of policies is retrieved from the policy service during the check-in process.

 Policy service check-in activity is stored in the Windows registry under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 Deleting this key and restarting the Office apps will trigger the policy service to check in the next time an Office app is launched.

 If you want to see the next time a device running Windows is scheduled to check with Cloud Policy, look at the FetchInterval under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 The value is expressed in minutes.
 For example, 1440, which equates to 24 hours.

-You may encounter a FetchInterval value of 0.
-If this value exists, the client will wait 24 hours from the last check in before attempting to check with Cloud Policy again.
+You might encounter a FetchInterval value of 0.
+If this value exists, the client waits 24 hours from the last check-in before attempting to check with Cloud Policy again.